NNPC to appear before Senate over 60% fund for frontier acreages

-The Senate Committee on Gas has announced plans to summon officials of the Nigerian National Petroleum Corporation, NNPC, Limited to explain why it has yet to provide funding for the exploration and development of new frontier acreages.
+The Senate committee on Gas has announced plans to summon officials of the Nigerian National Petroleum Corporation Limited to explain why it was yet to provide funding for the exploration and development of new frontier acreages.

 Chairman of the Committee, Jarigbe Jarigbe said this at a media briefing shortly after meeting behind closed doors with the Chief Executive Officer of Nigerian Upstream Petroleum Regulatory Commission, Gbenga Komolafe, and his team.